juicebox-systems/juicebox-hsm-realm/entrust-hsm/README.md

 The code signing key (aka seeinteg) is required to be an OCS protected key.

- * Create the security world (if needed) For production pick better quorums and don't set dseeall
+Create the security world (if needed).
+For production pick better quorums and don't set dseeall

  ```sh
 sudo /opt/nfast/bin/nopclearfail --initialization --module=1 --wait